Adoxa moschatellina L.

 Basis for Former Listing

 Adoxa moschatellina has a circumpolar distribution, which means it occurs in arctic, boreal, and north temperate habitats around the world.
 In spite of this broad distribution, it has a reputation for being rare or uncommon throughout large portions of its range.
 The narrow geographical and ecological range of the occurrences of A. moschatellina in Minnesota may be a cause for concern.
 It appears that the mature mesic hardwood forests where this species occurs are often selectively targeted for intensive forest management in northern Minnesota.
 In addition to the pressures of the timber industry, mesic forests in southeastern Minnesota tend to be more vulnerable to invasion by non-native species, particularly Alliaria petiolata (garlic mustard) and Rhamnus cathartica (common buckthorn).
 Adoxa moschatellina was listed as a special concern species in Minnesota in 1984.

 Basis for Delisting

-Targeted rare plant surveys over the last 2 decades increased the known occurrences of A. moschatellina to over 100, with some populations numbering in the thousands of plants.
+Targeted rare plant surveys over the last two decades increased the known occurrences of A. moschatellina to over 100, with some populations numbering in the thousands of plants.
 The species is now known to be more common and widely distributed in Minnesota than was once thought, and special concern status is no longer necessary.
 Adoxa moschatellina was delisted in 2013.